evgenygunko/CopyWords/README.md

 ![Copy word parts into Anki](https://raw.githubusercontent.com/evgenygunko/CopyWords/master/img/Copy_word_parts.png)

 #### Card templates
-Card template can be created in Anki and unfortunately cannot be exported.
-It is saved in a "deck", which is a set of cards that a user likes to learn.
+A card template can be created in Anki but unfortunately cannot be exported.
+It is saved with a "deck", which is a set of cards that a user wants to learn.
-New cards with new words can be added into the collection so that a user can learn and remember them.
+A user adds new cards with new words into the collection and then will learn and remember them.

+My card templates:
 - Forward card template (when a word in foreign language is shown and you need to guess a translation) ![Forward card](https://raw.githubusercontent.com/evgenygunko/CopyWords/master/img/Card_template_forward.png)
 - Reverse card template (when translation is shown and you need to type a word in foreign language) ![Reverse card](https://raw.githubusercontent.com/evgenygunko/CopyWords/master/img/Card_template_reverse.png)